Stable subgroups of graph products: Introduction

-We note that the final equivalent condition in \Cref{thm-intro:recognizing-stable} is different from the one in Theorem \ref{thm:StableInRAAG}.
-A subgroup of a graph product is called a \emph{join subgroup} if it decomposes as a direct product of subgroups generated by disjoint subgraphs of the defining graph.
-The stable subgroups are then exactly the \emph{almost join-free subgroups}, in other words those admitting only finite intersections with conjugates of join subgroups.
-(Note that our definition of (almost) join-free subgroups differs slightly from the one given by Tran in \cite{Tran}).
+We can relate the final equivalent condition in \Cref{thm-intro:recognizing-stable} to the last condition in Theorem \ref{thm:StableInRAAG}.
+A subgroup of a graph product is called a \emph{join subgroup} if it decomposes as a direct product of subgroups generated by disjoint subgraphs of the defining graph. \Cref{thm-intro:recognizing-stable} says the stable subgroups are exactly the \emph{almost join-free subgroups}, meaning those admitting only finite intersections with conjugates of join subgroups.
+(Note, our definition of almost join-free subgroups differs slightly from the one given by Tran in \cite{Tran}).
 In the case of RAAGs, the purely loxodromic condition is known to be equivalent to asking $H$ to be (almost) join-free \cite{KimKoberda2}, and this equivalence is a key part of the proof of \Cref{thm:StableInRAAG}.

-The reason this characterization cannot be extended to general graph products is the potential existence of infinite torsion subgroups.
-Under the added assumption that such subgroups do not exist, we are able to recover the final equivalent statement of \Cref{thm:StableInRAAG}; also, in this specific case our notion of almost join-free subgroups corresponds with the one of Tran \cite{Tran}.
-In the case where infinite torsion subgroups are allowed, stable implies purely loxodromic, but not the other way around (see \Cref{sec:purely-loxodromic}).
+This characterization cannot extend to general graph products due to the potential existence of infinite torsion subgroups, which are automatically purely loxodromic, but never stable (\Cref{sec:purely-loxodromic} details why stable implies purely loxodromic, but not the other way around).
+Under the added assumption that such subgroups do not exist, we recover the final equivalent statement of \Cref{thm:StableInRAAG}.

-\begin{thm} Let $\Gamma$ be a finite simple graph with no isolated vertices.
-Let $\mathcal{G}=\set{G_v}{v\in V(\Gamma)}$ be a collection of infinite finitely generated groups with no infinite torsion subgroups, and $P(\gp )$ the prism complex of the graph product $\gp$.
-Let $H$ be a finitely generated subgroup of the graph product $\gp$.
-Then the following are equivalent. \begin{enumerate} \item $H$ is stable in $\gp$. \item The orbit maps of $H$ into the contact graph $\CX$ are quasi-isometric embeddings. \item $H$ is almost join-free. \item $H$ is purely loxodromic with respect to the action on $\CX$. \end{enumerate} \end{thm}
+\begin{thm} Let $\Gamma$ be a finite simple graph with no isolated vertices, $\mathcal{G}=\set{G_v}{v\in V(\Gamma)}$ be a collection of infinite finitely generated groups with no infinite torsion subgroups, and $P(\gp )$ be the prism complex of the graph product $\gp$.
+A finitely generated subgroup $H$ of $\gp$ is stable if and only if it is purely loxodromic with respect to the action on the contact graph $\CX$. \end{thm}

+In the non-hyperbolic cases of both $A(\Gamma)$ for connected $\Gamma$ and mapping class groups, there is another characterization of stable subgroups: they are exactly the infinite-index Morse subgroups \cite{Tran2019,HKim}.
+This is not the case for RACGs \cite[Theorem 1.11 and Corollary 1.12]{Tran2019}, however it does hold for graph products of infinite groups, when the defining graph is connected.

+\begin{thm} Let $\Gamma$ be a finite connected simple graph with at least two vertices, and $\mathcal{G}=\set{G_v}{v\in V(\Gamma)}$ be a collection of finitely generated infinite groups.
+A subgroup $H$ of the graph product $\gp$ is stable if and only if it is infinite index and Morse. \end{thm}